p-christ/NLP-Competitions/README.md

-# NLP-Tasks
+# Simple NLP Notebooks

-This repository provides links to colab notebooks that achieve high scores (~top 1%) in various NLP competitions using TensorFlow 2.0.
-All notebooks can be run on Google colab in under 1 hour.
+This repository provides links to colab notebooks that achieve high scores in various NLP competitions using TensorFlow 2.0.
+All notebooks are designed to be simple and demonstrate easy ways of creating good baselines for NLP competitions.
+They can all be run on Google colab in under 1 hour.

+Some of the techniques demonstrated in these notebooks:
+* Using simple word embeddings like **Glove**
+* Using word embeddings that take more context into account like **BERT**
+* Deciding how much **padding** to use with text data
+* Using **text data** with ordinary **fully connected networks vs. with sequential networks like GRU**
+* Using fast AI's **Learning rate finder method** to identify a good learning rate

 ## 1. Offensive Language Classification ([Notebook](https://colab.research.google.com/drive/1AstCNMK5_5MMKznrcKslUCFMCCNXk_ae))
 This [Codalab competition](https://competitions.codalab.org/competitions/20011) asked us to classify social media posts